 In Kenya, there are more than 1.5 Million births annually (Statistics from UNICEF).
 Assuming that most of these births are not multiple births, we can assume that as many as 200,000 women are predisposed to PPD in Kenya alone.
 In a country that has 88 consultant psychiatrists only to serve the entire population, it is clear that there is a need for more mental health resources.
 In our endeavor to address maternal mental health in Kenya, PPD Kenya’s vision and mission is as follows:

-Our vision: A Kenya where moms are more informed about Postpartum Depression, and have access to support and resources to improve their maternal mental health.
+Our vision: A Kenya where women are more informed about Perinatal Mood and Anxiety Disorders (PMADs) and have access to support and resources to improve their mental health.

-Our mission: To raise awareness and reduce stigma associated with Postpartum Depression by providing psychosocial support for moms going through PPD.
+Our mission: To raise awareness and reduce the stigma of PMADs while providing psychosocial support for affected moms and their families.

-- Providing psychosocial support for moms with postpartum depression
+- Providing psychosocial support for moms living with a PMAD such as postpartum depression.

-- Creating a bridge between the moms who need help for PPD and professionals in the mental health field.
+- Creating a bridge between the moms and families affected by PMADs and professionals in the mental health field.

-- Promoting maternal mental health education to fight stigma and raise awareness.
+- Promoting perinatal mental health education to fight stigma and raise awareness.

-- Advocating for maternal mental health through research, policy advice and educating the society.
+- Advocating for perinatal mental health through research, policy advice and educating the society.